 Subsequently, as has been stated by Pleijter, ‘data has to be collected, so that a more detailed analysis can be made.
 In order to collect relevant findings, one reads the material and searches for parts that are relevant for answering the research questions’ (2006, p.
 39).
 This research paper has been focused on the migrant reporting.
 Collecting data has been done by searching for fragments that portray the migrant.
 While reading, both statements about migrants, as well as foreigners have been highlighted.
 After reading all 100 articles of Bild and Morgenpost, data collection has been finished.
 A procedure has been developed within content analysis in order to analyse the data.
 According to Pleijter, ‘generally logical, reasoned principles and methods can lead to founded conclusions’ (2006, p.
 41).

 Various procedures have been mentioned in the methodological literature for analysing qualitative data.
 As Pleijter states, “the aim of these procedures is to create arrays (classifying, divided into categories) and the search for structures (relations between arrays in the form of processes, phases, trends, correlations, causes, conditions and circumstances in which phenomena occur)” (2006, p.
 41).
-Coding is considered to be the most common procedure.
+Coding is considered to be the most common procedure in order to analyse data.

-One can do this by coding.
 According to Pleijter, ‘coding is a procedure to analytically name the data.
 Data will be ordered within an analytical frame.
 This happens through assigning keywords, or codes to the data.
 This can link the data with the theory of the research’ (2006, p.
 41).
 While reading, codes were collected out of the highlighted fragments of the articles.
 Pleijter states, “data which refers to the same relevant phenomena obtain the same codes” (2006, p.
 41).
 Categories emerged after analysing all of the collected data.
 When all fragments are gathered, a coding scheme has been made.
 On the one side, codes were listed.
 On the other side, different codes were described and how they portray the refugee in which tabloid.
 This coding scheme (see Appendix 1) shows how frequently the codes occurred in the analysed articles.
 The most frequent and important codes that occurred after analysing data collection are:

+policies due to fear of mass influx

+social and cultural discontent

+how the facilities for refugees are structured

+integration

-policies due to fear of mass influx, social and cultural discontent, how the facilities for refugees are structured, integration and the economic advantages refugees have on the country.
+the economic advantages refugees have for the country

 For this research paper, open coding has been used, which is a specific coding method in which the author has not made codes beforehand, but while reading.
 Pleijter states that, ‘within the qualitative approach, an analytical framework is often not designed in advance, but develops while analysing the collected data’ (2006, p.
 41).
 Therefore, coding scheme has been developed after reading all articles and collecting the highlighted fragments.
 According to Pleijter, ‘after all codes are collected, a complete structured data base will exist, on which the researcher can base his conclusions’ (2006, p.
 41).

 Results

 In order to come to a conclusion, one has to analyse the results of the coding scheme within the context of right wing extremism.
 Do the results of the coding scheme contain any features of right wing extremism according to the definition?
 An analysis has been made of the results within the coding scheme.
 How do these fragments represent the refugee or migrant?
 Chapter 5 shows the most striking outcomes of the content analysis.
-In this chapter, only five codes are presented, since the list of codes was long and only the most frequent codes are enough to find out whether or not right wing extremism is present according to the content analysis method.
+In this chapter, only five codes are presented, since the list of codes was long and only the most frequent codes are relevant enough to find out whether or not right wing extremism is present according to the content analysis method.
 Finally, a conclusion could be drawn based upon the research findings.

 Right wing extremism in Germany